-- a) Permitted uses in the Industrial designation will include all forms of manufacturing, processing, warehousing and storage uses.
-Permitted uses will also include garages, power generation plants, and fuel storage. - b) Council will develop a new industrial subdivision near the old landfill site to minimize land use conflicts and to reserve land closer to the townsite for residential and community uses.
-Council will work with local businesses and government operations to identify opportunities to relocate over time non-conforming industrial uses (eg. garages, warehouses) to the new industrial subdivision. - c) Council will explore the opportunity of a public/private partnership with mining interests to develop a new dock and barge landing site at the east end of town.
+- a) Permitted uses in the Industrial designation will include all forms of manufacturing, processing, warehousing and storage uses as well as uses associated with marine transportation.
+Permitted uses will also include garages, power generation plants, and fuel storage. - b) Council will develop new industrial subdivisions near the current landfill site to minimize land use conflicts and to reserve land closer to the townsite for residential and community uses.
+Council will work with local businesses and government operations to identify opportunities to relocate over time non-conforming industrial uses (eg. garages, warehouses, power plant) to industrial areas.

-4.7 Transportation
+4.6 Transportation